 - 1. It is the responsibility of the Committee to oversee the work of the external auditors, including resolution of disagreements between management and the external auditors regarding financial reporting. - 2.
-It is the responsibility of the Committee to satisfy itself on behalf of the Board with respect to the REIT's internal control system: - (i) identifying, monitoring and mitigating business risks; and - (ii) ensuring compliance with legal, ethical and regulatory requirements. - 3.
+It is the responsibility of the Committee to satisfy itself on behalf of the Board with respect to the REIT's internal control system: - a. identifying, monitoring and mitigating business risks; and - b. ensuring compliance with legal, ethical and regulatory requirements. - 3.
 It is a responsibility of the Committee to review the annual financial statements of the REIT prior to their submission to the Board for approval.
-The process should include but not be limited to: - (i) reviewing changes in accounting principles, or in their application, which may have a material impact on the current or future years' financial statements; - (ii) reviewing significant accruals or other estimates such as the ceiling test calculation; - (iii) reviewing accounting treatment of unusual or non-recurring transactions; - (iv) ascertaining compliance with covenants under loan agreements; - (v) reviewing disclosure requirements for commitments and contingencies;
+The process should include but not be limited to: - a. reviewing changes in accounting principles, or in their application, which may have a material impact on the current or future years' financial statements; - b. reviewing significant accruals or other estimates such as the ceiling test calculation;